 Although some Indiana residents will have to pay federal estate taxes, Indiana does not have its own inheritance or estate taxes.
-Below we detail how the estate of Indiana will handle your estate if there’s a valid will as well as who is entitled to your property if you have an invalid will or none at all.
-Matters of estate planning and inheritance can be quite complicated, so if you’re looking for extra guidance in understanding Indiana inheritance laws, check out SmartAsset’s advisor matching tool.
-By answering a few personal questions, you get paired with financial advisors in your area who are able to help you strategize for everything related to estate planning.
+Below we detail how the state of Indiana will handle your estate if there’s a valid will as well as who is entitled to your property if you have an invalid will or none at all.
+Matters of estate planning and inheritance can be quite complicated, so if you’re looking for extra guidance in understanding Indiana inheritance laws, check out SmartAsset’s free financial advisor matching tool.

 Does Indiana Have an Inheritance Tax or Estate Tax?

 - Final individual federal and state income tax returns – each due by tax day of the year following the individual’s death

 - Federal estate/trust income tax return – due by April 15 of the year following the individual’s death

 - Federal estate tax return – due nine months after the individual’s death, though an automatic six-month extension is available if asked for prior to the conclusion of the nine-month period

 - This is required only of individual estates that exceed a gross asset and prior taxable gift value of $12.06 million ($24.12 for couples) in 2022

 Filing a typical tax return is simple, but completing one in the name of a decedent’s estate requires a little more work.
 You can apply online, by fax or via mail with the IRS to receive an employer identification number (EIN).
 This all-important number will represent the estate in all tax situations.

 For a will to be considered valid under Indiana inheritance laws, it must not only be handwritten or printed, but also contain the decedent’s signature along with those of two witnesses.
 Should a decedent be physically unable to sign his or her will, another person can sign for him or her.
 However, the decedent must give explicit direction for this to happen.